-One of the most significant contributions of this paper is that it analytically characterizes the entire adjustment path of a network economy in response to monetary shocks.
+The paper's first contribution is analytical: we characterise the entire adjustment path of a network economy in response to monetary shocks.
 Put differently, our analysis is not limited to comparing equilibrium configurations; we study the mechanisms by which the forces that drive an economy towards equilibrium are periodically thwarted by the injection of new money.
-In fact, it is at the horizon of tension between these opposing forces wherein we see the emergence of relative price distortions that are orthogonal to the size of price changes.
-We characterize the entire adjustment path by first decomposing the adjacency matrix into a sum of eigenmodes using the Perron-Frobenius Theorem, and then substituting the left and right eigenvectors with appropriate moment approximations.
-With this approach, the spectral gap of the production network, along with certain moments of the degree distribution (that depend on the parameters pertaining to degree-assortativity and heterogeneity of money injection) prove sufficient to characterize price responses to monetary shocks in closed form.
-This closed-form characterization of transient dynamics takes us beyond usual comparative-statics into the domain of comparative-dynamics, i.e. we are in earnest able to take derivatives of statistics that capture size of price change and relative price distortions with respect to model parameters without having to assume the system is always in equilibrium.
+In fact, it is at the horizon of tension between these opposing forces that we see the emergence of relative price distortions that are orthogonal to the size of price changes.
+We characterise the entire adjustment path by first decomposing the adjacency matrix into a sum of eigenmodes using the Perron--Frobenius Theorem, and then substituting the left and right eigenvectors with appropriate moment approximations.
+With this approach, the spectral gap of the production network, along with certain moments of the degree distribution (that depend on the parameters pertaining to degree-assortativity and heterogeneity of money injection) prove sufficient to characterise price responses to monetary shocks in closed form.
+This closed-form characterisation of transient dynamics takes us beyond the usual comparative statics into the domain of comparative dynamics, i.e. we are in earnest able to take derivatives of statistics that capture size of price change and relative price distortions with respect to model parameters without having to assume the system is always in equilibrium.
 We are, for instance, able to ask what would happen to the relative price distortion if the rate of inflation increased well before the economy had reached the equilibrium pertaining to the old rate of inflation.
 Or what would happen to the size of price change if degree-assortativity were to change while the economy was still in the early stages of the transient pertaining to the old set of parameters.
-These closed-form analytical solutions have allowed us to resolve questions of economic significance using elementary calculus, a terrain which has hitherto been somewhat of a monopoly of equilibrium analysis. \\
+These closed-form analytical solutions have allowed us to resolve questions of economic significance using elementary calculus, a terrain which has hitherto been something of a monopoly of equilibrium analysis.